Human factors in diving equipment design: Diver propulsion vehicles

-A diver propulsion vehicle (DPV) is a power supply with integral thruster used by scuba divers to increase range underwater.
+A diver propulsion vehicle (DPV) is a powered device with an integral thruster used by scuba divers to increase their range underwater.
 Range is restricted by the amount of breathing gas that can be carried, the rate at which that breathing gas is consumed, and the power endurance and speed of the DPV.
 Time limits imposed on the diver by decompression requirements may also limit safe range in practice.
 DPVs have recreational, scientific and military applications.
-DPVs have been produced in a range of configurations from small, easily portable scooter units with a small range and low speed, to faired or enclosed units capable of carrying several divers longer distances at higher speeds.
+They have been produced in a range of configurations from small, easily portable scooter units with a small range and low speed, to faired or enclosed units capable of carrying several divers longer distances at higher speeds.

 The most efficient position for towing behind is when the wake of the thruster bypasses the diver.
-This is usually achieved by using a tow leash from the DPV to a D-ring on the lower front of the diver's harness, and a handle on top of the DPV with a dead-man switch, to turn off the power of the DPV as soon as the diver lets go of the handle.
+This is usually achieved by using a tow leash from the DPV to a D-ring on the lower front of the diver's harness.
+The diver also holds a handle on top of the DPV with a dead-man switch that turns off power to the DPV as soon as the diver lets go of the handle.
 The DPV is commonly steered by one hand, leaving the other hand free for other tasks.
-This requires good static and dynamic balance of both the DPV and the combination of diver and DPV, to avoid excessive diver fatigue.
-Lights, cameras, navigation, and other instruments may be mounted on a DPV for convenience, but the diver should carry backup for essential instruments in case the DPV must be abandoned in an emergency.
-Control of the DPV is additional task loading and can distract the diver from other matters.
+This requires good static and dynamic balance of the DPV and diver to avoid excessive diver fatigue.
+Lights, cameras, navigation, and other instruments may be mounted on a DPV for convenience, but the diver should also carry backups for essential instruments in case the DPV must be abandoned in an emergency.
+Control of the DPV is additional task loading and can distract the diver.
 A DPV can increase the risk of a silt-out if the thrust is allowed to wash over the bottom.

 DPV operation requires greater situational awareness than simply swimming, as some changes can happen much faster.
 Operating a DPV requires simultaneous depth control, buoyancy adjustment, monitoring of breathing gas, and navigation.
-Buoyancy control is vital for diver safety: The DPV has the capacity to dynamically compensate for poor buoyancy control by thrust vectoring while moving, but on stopping the diver may turn out to be dangerously positively or negatively buoyant if adjustments were not made to suit the changes in depth while moving.
+Buoyancy control is vital for diver safety.
+The DPV has the capacity to dynamically compensate for poor buoyancy control by thrust vectoring while moving, but once it stops the diver may turn out to be dangerously positively or negatively buoyant if adjustments were not made to suit the changes in depth while moving.
 If the diver does not control the DPV properly, a rapid ascent or descent under power can result in barotrauma or decompression sickness.